goshawk-3/zk-forge/README.md

 # zk-forge
 A forge where zero-knowledge proofs are crafted at scale.

-A decentralized network that links incentivized provers and requesters for ZK proof generation.
+A decentralized marketplace that seamlessly connects requesters with incentivized provers for scalable, cost-effective computation of diverse zero-knowledge (ZK) proofs.

 ## Concept Overview: